m-spangenberg/exercises_databases/README.md

 * `Bloom filters` reduce the number of levels to consider
   * We have seen Bloom filters for distributed joins
   * Bloom filter captures non-empty hash buckets
-  * Used to summarizse keys present at each level
+  * Used to summarize keys present at each level

 ### ksqlDB